slamice/wri/hipsters/first-draft/ch01 - outside.md

 Something in the air was broken.
 It felt banal and burnt to an odorless cinder.
 I smelt it still somehow, felt it and watched it with my eyes, deadpan.
-I looked out across the silent empty street.
-I thought I saw something move, but only thought.
+Out across the silent empty street, I thought I saw something move, but only thought.

 Cars swept by hissing cats.
 The area was thick with unrestricted access.
 The venue itself was tucked above two garages.
 The owners soldered on a roof with a roof, threw old wood in they were too lazy to dump and charged triple the apartment's worth a month.
 The door got stuck often but there was a skylight so you knew you could always leave.
 The space itself was huge, boxed and sanded down with sooted corners.
 The renters hung a sign outside: